 - Insurance:Insurance costs vary depending on many factors, including your age, location, and driving record.
 And they can dramatically boost the ownership costs of models that otherwise would seem affordable.

 - Maintenance - Maintenance and repair costs make up 4 percent of ownership costs over (the first) five years on average, according to data from Consumer Reports.

-- Sales Tax and other fees - Sales tax costs owners an average of 4.83 percent (2007 estimate from Consumer Reports).
+- Sales Tax and other fees - Sales tax costs owners an average of 4.83 percent.